ppy/osu-wiki/wiki/People/Beatmap_Nominators/Beatmap_Veto/en.md

 ### Example 1

-A Beatmap Nominator for the osu!(taiko) mode finds a beatmap hosted by Oxidisation with osu!(taiko) difficulties by Drum-Defender which they think has poorly-made Muzukashii and Oni difficulties.
+A Beatmap Nominator for the osu!taiko mode finds a beatmap hosted by Oxidisation with osu!taiko difficulties by Drum-Defender which they think has poorly-made Muzukashii and Oni difficulties.
 The BN writes up a veto with 2 reasons for why they think those difficulties are poorly made and submits it via the BN Management website.

-Two Beatmap Nominators for the osu!(taiko) mode vouch for the veto.
+Two Beatmap Nominators for the osu!taiko mode vouch for the veto.
 The map is therefore considered vetoed, and a beatmap discussion post containing the reasons for the veto is created by a member of the NAT.
 A chatroom is created, and Oxidisation, Drum-Defender, the beatmap's nominators as well as the vetoing and vouching Beatmap Nominators are invited to discuss the veto.

-After a few days of discussion, Oxidation believes Drum-Defender has changed the beatmap enough to be acceptable to all parties, so they initiate a vote to dismiss the veto.
+After a few days of discussion, Oxidisation believes Drum-Defender has changed the beatmap enough to be acceptable to all parties, so they initiate a vote to dismiss the veto.
 The two vouching Beatmap Nominators vote to dismiss the veto, so the veto is dismissed.

 ### Example 2